techscapades/arduino_pro_micro_macro_keyboard/README.md

 //insert CAD housing picture here

 The main components of the housing are the PCB cover and the housing base.
+You can choose to laser cut the PCB cover if you want.
 //insert images of both here

 There are 2 versions of the PCB cover, one version is when the SMD or THT